renderedtext/semaphore-docs-new/source/docs/deploying-to-aws-elastic-beanstalk.md

 ## Enter AWS Credentials

-Enter the AWS credentials like described in <a href="https://semaphoreci.com/community/tutorials/how-to-deploy-a-ruby-on-rails-application-to-elastic-beanstalk-with-semaphore" alt="How to Deploy a Ruby on Rails Application to Elastic Beanstalk with Semaphore" target="_blank">this tutorials</a> we made in "Retrieving Security Credentials" part.
+On the following screen, enter your AWS credentials.
+If you need help getting these credentials, consult the "Retrieving Security Credentials" in Semaphore's
-Then you can select the region your application resides in.
+<a href="https://semaphoreci.com/community/tutorials/how-to-deploy-a-ruby-on-rails-application-to-elastic-beanstalk-with-semaphore" alt="How to Deploy a Ruby on Rails Application to Elastic Beanstalk with Semaphore">tutorial for deploying a web application on Elastic Beanstalk</a>.

+After entering the credentials, on the same screen, select the region your application resides in.
 This will enable Semaphore to list the application and environments you have in the region you specified.

 <img src="https://d2l3jyjp24noqc.cloudfront.net/uploads/image/img/107/Screen_Shot_2015-10-01_at_11.11.25_AM.png"
 alt="Enter AWS Credentials" class="img-responsive img-bordered">